How to Test SIP Trunks

 4. Test Between Business Locations

 If your business has multiple physical locations, then you’ll need to test the connection and call quality between them.
-To ensure communication efficiency across all of your business locations it’s important to test your phone systems, messaging systems, video conferencing, and more.
-Basically, any system that will be used to communicate between your teams and employees.
+For communication to be efficient across all locations, it’s important to test your phone systems, messaging systems, video conferencing and more.
+Any system that will be used to communicate between your teams in different locations should be tested.

 5. Test for Long-Term and Extended Use

 SIP trunk testing will help to spot problems with your business phone systems before they actually impact your business.
 Maintaining a high level of call quality is important, both to your customers and within your team communication.
-The SIP testing tips above will help to ensure your system can easily handle your existing call volume.
-Finally, make sure to employ a regular testing schedule to help maintain system performance over the long-term.
+The SIP testing tips above will enable your system to easily handle your existing call volume.
+Finally, employ a regular testing schedule to maintain system performance over the long-term.